aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-ole/_index.md

 - An OLE object may appear as an icon.
 In this case, when you double-click the icon, the chart gets opened in its associated application (Excel), or you are asked to select an application for object opening or editing.
 - An OLE object may display actual contents—for example, the contents of a chart.
 In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart's data within the PowerPoint app.

-[title: Aspose.Slides for Android via Java](https://products.aspose.com/slides/androidjava/) allows you to insert OLE Objects into slides as OLE Object Frames ([OleObjectFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/OleObjectFrame)).
+[Aspose.Slides for Android via Java](https://products.aspose.com/slides/androidjava/) allows you to insert OLE Objects into slides as OLE Object Frames ([OleObjectFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/OleObjectFrame)).

 ## **Adding OLE Object Frames to Slides**
-Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using title: Aspose.Slides for Android via Java, you can do it this way:
+Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for Android via Java, you can do it this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Obtain the reference of the slide by using its index.